RIR360/development/journal/2025/march.md

 ## 02/26/2025
 - To grow a garden nicely you can't force the plants to grow, you remove the things that stops them to grow.
+- So it's not about plants, it's about our lives and distractions we have.